christopher5106/christopher5106.github.io/_posts/2015-10-19-create-an-object-detector.markdown

 About the parameter :

-- `numPos` parameter has to be about 90% of the number of positive rectangles, since some positives that are too different from the the positive set can be rejected by the algorithm and if `numPos` equals the number of positives, it will fail.
+- `numPos` parameter has to be about 90% of the number of positive rectangles, since some positives that are too different from the the positive set can be rejected by the algorithm and if `numPos` equals the number of positives, it will fail with the following message :

         OpenCV Error: Bad argument (Can not get new positive sample.
 The most possible reason is insufficient count of samples in given vec-file.